InverseCrafter: Efficient Video ReCapture as a Latent Domain Inverse Problem: Introduction

-One promising branch of research that has emerged to address the challenge for 4D synthesis is the framing of the problem as a video-to-video translation task: given a user input video, synthesize novel views over time while following a target camera trajectory (\eg, camera control).
-A line of work fine-tunes VDMs to condition on prospective cameras~\cite{van2024generative, bai2025recammastercameracontrolledgenerativerendering, wu2024cat4d}, which requires large-scale 4D datasets and still generalizes poorly to unseen camera trajectories.
-Another branch~\cite{ren2025gen3c3dinformedworldconsistentvideo, gu2025diffusionshader3dawarevideo, xiao2024trajectory, yu2025trajectorycrafterredirectingcameratrajectory} reframes the task as 3D-aware inpainting (see Fig.~\ref{fig:concept}(a-1)).
-These methods leverage 3D reconstruction priors (\eg, depth estimation or point tracking) to first generate large-scale, pseudo-annotated datasets and then fine-tune the VDM to inpaint the occluded regions.
-This training process often creates a strong dependency on the specific 3D reconstruction model used during training.
-Furthermore, some methods additionally modify the VDM architecture to augment the VDM architecture (\eg, adding new attention blocks~\cite{xiao2024trajectory, yu2025trajectorycrafterredirectingcameratrajectory}), substantially increasing inference latency.
-Fine-tuning also induces overfitting and catastrophic forgetting, degrading the pretrained model’s general text-to-video generation capabilities and preventing it from functioning as a versatile generative prior.
-Alternatively, per-video optimization approaches~\cite{jeong2025reangleavideo4dvideogeneration} avoid large-scale retraining as shown in Fig.~\ref{fig:concept}(a-2), but they overfit to individual scenes and fail to generalize.
+One branch of research that has emerged to address the challenge of novel view synthesis is the framing of the problem as target-view recapture given an input video: given a input video, synthesize novel views over time while following a target camera trajectory (\eg, camera control).
+For example, a line of work fine-tunes VDMs to condition on prospective cameras~\cite{van2024generative, bai2025recammastercameracontrolledgenerativerendering, wu2024cat4d}, which requires large-scale 4D datasets and still generalizes poorly to unseen camera trajectories.
+Another branch~\cite{ren2025gen3c3dinformedworldconsistentvideo, gu2025diffusionshader3dawarevideo, xiao2024trajectory, yu2025trajectorycrafterredirectingcameratrajectory} reframes the task as 3D-aware inpainting problem and solve it via VDM fine-tuing.
+Specifically, these methods leverage 3D reconstruction priors (\eg, depth estimation or point tracking) to create large-scale, pseudo-annotated datasets, and then fine-tune the VDM to inpaint the occluded regions.
+Finetuning, however, often creates a strong dependency on the specific 3D reconstruction model used during training.
+Moreover, finetuning often leads to overfitting and catastrophic forgetting, degrading the pretrained model’s original text-to-video generation capability and limiting its usefulness as a general generative prior.
+Furthermore, some methods require further augmenting the VDM architecture (\eg, adding new attention blocks~\cite{xiao2024trajectory, yu2025trajectorycrafterredirectingcameratrajectory}), substantially increasing inference latency.
+Although, per-video optimization approaches~\cite{jeong2025reangleavideo4dvideogeneration} avoid large-scale retraining, they overfit to individual scenes and fail to generalize.